 - Wakefulness.
 [6,7]

-There are other sleep trackers available, but ours contains advanced technology, making it an the most accurate one available.
-Combining it with the Chilipad Dock Pro Sleep System, it becomes the world’s smartest sleep monitoring advice that can provide real-time improvements to your sleep, automatically adjusting your bed temperature to accommodate individual sleep needs.
+When combined with the Chilipad Dock Pro Sleep System, it becomes the world’s smartest sleep monitoring device.
+It can provide real-time improvements to sleep and automatically adjust bed temperature to accommodate individual sleep needs.

 Instead of waking up feeling groggy and irritable, you start your day feeling refreshed and energized, setting you up for a more productive and fulfilling day ahead.